ojudz08/Coursera-Machine-Learning/ex1/README.md

 Simultaneously update the parameters until convergence and select the proper value for the learning rate alpha.

+If alpha is too big, the algorithm can overshoot the minimum (it may fail to converge or diverge). [left image]

+If alpha is too small, the algorithm converges to the minimum at a slow rate. [right image]

 ![Learning Rate Alpha](/img/learning_rate_alpha.PNG?raw=true "Learning Rate Alpha")